 An immediate measure of progress will be the members’ pledge and willingness to move the planning processes from a nice-to-do concept to meaningful growth programs for the Club, its members, and its community.

 The second is that the output from this session is woven into the annual plans of the incoming and succeeding Presidents.
 It will be reflected in the continuity and consistency of programming and leadership in your Club.

-The facilitators will then…
+In the Workshop, the facilitators will then…

 The session is intended for all interested Rotarians in your club—from your newest members to your most tenured.
-The breadth and depth of the facilitation exercise is ensured when Club leaders and its opinion-makers participate.
+The breadth and depth of the facilitation workshop is ensured when Club leaders and its opinion-makers participate.